Benjamin Houlton

 Professor, Department of Global Development

 Benjamin Z. Houlton is the Ronald P. Lynch Dean of the College of Agriculture and Life Sciences and a Cornell University professor of Ecology and Evolutionary Biology as well as Global Development.
-Houlton began his term on October 1, 2020, as the 12th Cornell CALS dean.
+Houlton began his term on Oct.
+1, 2020, as the 12th Cornell CALS dean.
+He serves as co-chair of Cornell’s 2030 Project: A Climate Initiative, mobilizing practical solutions that mitigate the impacts of climate change.

 As a premier institution of scientific learning and discovery, Cornell CALS is a world leader in tackling the complex challenges of our time with a culture of interdisciplinary understanding and collaboration.
-It is home to Cornell University’s second largest total college population, with 3,760 undergraduate students, 1,080 affiliated graduate students, 360 faculty and 1,270 staff.
-The college offers 23 majors and more than 40 minors, managed by 16 departments and two schools.
-In fiscal year 2019, CALS led Cornell’s Ithaca campus with a total of $254 million in research expenditures.
+It is home to Cornell University’s second largest total college population, with 3,600 undergraduate students, 1,020 affiliated graduate students, 350 faculty and 1,000 staff.
+The college offers 20+ majors and 40+ minors, managed by 16 academic departments and two schools.
+In fiscal year 2021, CALS led Cornell’s Ithaca campus with a total of $238 million in research expenditures.

-Ben has published more than 130 works including peer-reviewed scientific articles, book chapters and published abstracts as tracked by Google Scholar.
+Ben has published more than 130 works including peer-reviewed scientific articles, book chapters and published abstracts.
 An accomplished international scientist, his research interests include global ecosystem processes, climate change solutions, and agricultural sustainability.
 Ben’s work has been published in leading scientific journals such as Nature, Science, Nature Climate Change, and the Proceedings of the National Academy of Sciences and has been covered by news media including the New York Times, Scientific American, NPR, The Christian Science Monitor, Discovery News, MSNBC/Today and the BBC.
 As part of his mission to connect scientific discovery with the public, he is also a frequent guest on regional and national news programs.

 Prior to joining Cornell, Ben served on the UC Davis faculty since 2007, teaching global environmental studies with a co-appointment in the UC Agriculture Experiment Station.
-He also led their John Muir Institute of the Environment, bringing together more than 300 faculty affiliates, 350 postdoctoral researchers, staff and students from across the university with the goal of devising innovative solutions to the environmental sustainability challenges of the 21st century.
-As part of the institute, he led the new OneClimate “Big Idea,” an inter-disciplinary, team-based approach to reduce greenhouse gas emissions and help people, ecosystems and agriculture adapt to an uncertain climate future.
-Ben served as faculty director of two diversity, equity and inclusion programs at UC Davis — EnvironMentors and SEEDS — and supported the launch of GOALS (Girls’ Outdoor Adventure in Leadership and Science) at the Muir Institute.
-He also works with California tribes to empower the application of indigenous knowledge in agricultural and environmental sustainability.
+He also led their John Muir Institute of the Environment, bringing together more than 300 faculty affiliates, 350 postdoctoral researchers, staff, and students from across the university with the goal of devising innovative solutions to the environmental sustainability challenges of the 21st century.
+As part of the institute, he led the new OneClimate “Big Idea,” an inter-disciplinary, team-based approach to reduce greenhouse gas emissions and help people, ecosystems, and agriculture adapt to an uncertain climate future.
+Ben served as faculty director of two diversity, equity and inclusion programs at UC Davis – EnvironMentors and SEEDS – and supported the launch of GOALS (Girls’ Outdoor Adventure in Leadership and Science) at the Muir Institute.
+He also worked with California tribes to empower the application of indigenous knowledge in agricultural and environmental sustainability.
+He has served as a scientific advisor to a Rockefeller Foundation and World Wildlife Fund project on sustainable agriculture, human nutrition, and climate solutions.

 Education